A1.2: Telling your name

 Dire votre nom

-Learn how to introduce yourself in French with key expressions like "Je m'appelle" (My name is) and "Le prénom" (First name).
-Practice pronunciation and spelling through useful phrases such as "Comment tu t'appelles ?" and polite titles like "Monsieur" and "Madame."
+Learn how to introduce yourself in French with key phrases like "Je m'appelle" (My name is) and polite questions such as "Comment tu t'appelles ?"
+(What is your name?).
+Practice writing names and understanding pronunciation essentials.

 Listening & reading materials